kshulgina/codetta/README.md

 2. Summarize the resulting alignments
 3. Infer the genetic code from the alignment summary file

+A detailed explanation of the underlying probability model can be found in [Shulgina & Eddy (2021)](https://elifesciences.org/articles/71402).
 If you are looking to reproduce results from
 [Shulgina & Eddy (2021)](https://elifesciences.org/articles/71402), please follow
 the README for [Codetta v1.0](https://github.com/kshulgina/codetta/releases/tag/v1.0).